SantiagoBorgna/Notes-app/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests for any features, bug fixes, or enhancements.

 ## Contact
-For any inquiries or feedback, please contact me (mailto:santiborgna5@gmail.com).
+For any inquiries or feedback, please contact me (mailto:santiborgna5@gmail.com) or [LinkedIn](www.linkedin.com/in/santiago-borgna)